Our littlest lady, her name is…

 Nico or Elodie.

 So we were using less of the “baby”/”baby girl” and trying out those two names for a day or so then we asked the kids what they thought, how they said it (completely adorable) and we had our answer.
 We looked at our lovely new addition and it did suit her.
 Either of the names would have and are both beautiful in their own right but this one just sounded like her if that was even possible that early on.
-I believe this to some extent though as Halle was planned to be something completely different until she was cradled in my arms and I declared that she was definitely not that name as was Halle, she looked just like one.
+I believe this to some extent though as Halle was planned to be something completely different until she was cradled in my arms and I declared that she was definitely not that name and was a Halle, she looked just like one.
 Isn’t it funny how children suit names, and grow into them, building characters around them, fascinating to me.
 Still though, I wanted to change my name to Claire when I was little and threw a right sulk about it but at 27 years old I think i’m okay with my name now, ha.

 We decided to have an accent at the beginning of her name too & then went on to choose her middle name.
-She was born on the same day as my Great-Great Nan, so we decided to have her name as the middle choice, and together they sound beautiful.
+She was born on the same day as her Great-Great Nan, so we decided to have her name as the middle choice, and together they sounded beautiful.
 It also fits in very well with the two older girls middle names as they’re both quite peaceful sounding too.

 So we are very happy to announce our fourth little one into our tribe.